LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 To create a new issue, click the 'Create' button at the top of the Axom JIRA project page and enter information in the issue fields.
-Filling in the fields properly helps team members search through project issues to find what they are looking for.
+Filling in the fields properly helps team members search through project issues more easily.
 Note that issue fields marked with a red asterisk are required -- they must be set to create a new issue.
 Other fields are not required, but may be used to include helpful information.
-The main fields we use are:
+The main issue fields we use are:

   Project
     Axom will show up as the default.
 You shouldn't need